Marriage group: Description

-Jack–Nine games
+Jack–nine games

-In this subfamily the Jack ("jass") and Nine ("manille") of the trump suit are the highest trumps.
+In this subfamily, the jack ("Jass") and nine (the "manille", meaning second-higher trump) of the trump suit are the highest trumps.
 Games in this family are typically played by four players with the 32 French-suited cards of a piquet pack.

-The family contains the closely related French (Belote, Belote contrée) and Dutch (Klaverjas) national card games.
+The family contains the closely related French (belote, belote contrée) and Dutch (klaverjas) national card games.
 The Swiss national card game (Jass) is also a close relative but features a number of peculiarities, has spawned numerous variants, and is played with 36 cards.
-The popular South Asian card games Twenty-eight and Twenty-nine are derivatives of this family and share many of its characteristics.
+The popular South Asian card games twenty-eight and twenty-nine are derivatives of this family and share many of its characteristics.